 Procedures are the operational processes required to implement university policy.
 They serve as a set of instructions or specify a series of actions or operations which must be executed in order to comply with the responsibilities outlined in policy.
 A policy describes “what” the institution does; procedures articulate “how” a policy is implemented.
 Procedures are prone to more frequent change than policies and should be regularly monitored and maintained.

 The Board of Trustees has ultimate authority for the policies of the University.
 However, through the Policy on the Retention and Delegation of Authority (UO Policy I.01.01), the Board has delegated this authority to the President for most policies.

 The Policy Library is a website (policies.uoregon.edu) which houses the University’s policy statements in an organized, consolidated and searchable tool.
-The Policy Library allows you to sort by policy number (numerically) or title (alphabetically) and to search for keywords in case you do not know the number or title.
+The Policy Library allows you to sort by policy number (numerically) or title (alphabetically) and to search for keywords in a title.
 The Policy Library also serves as a tool for following the work of the Policy Advisory Council, monitoring policies under development, and submitting public comment on policy proposals.